-Scientist believe all the objects in the Kuiper Belt where left-overs from the birth of the planet.
+Scientist believe all the objects in the Belt were left-overs from the birth of the planets.
 They were forced out to this remote outer ring due to interactions with the giant planets.
-Hence, the Kuiper Belt was formed.

-Scientists believe that some of the moons for other planets, originally came from the Kuiper Belt.
+Astronomers believe that some of the moons of other planets originally came from the Kuiper Belt.